 If your Toddler gets Car Sick, Time your Journey to Minimise the Risk

 For us, we’ve worked out the 40 is the magic number.
 We can generally drive for 40 minutes before anyone is likely to be sick.
 After the this, the risk increases exponentially.
 This is useful knowledge because we can try to break up our journeys so that we aren’t in the car for more than 40 minutes at a time.
 You can experiment with your own child to see how far into a journey they usually start feeling sick.

 Planning your Journey to Avoid Sickness

 Avoid winding roads at all costs!
-I’ve been known to drive significantly out of my way in order to travel by motorway because it makes a huge difference to their likelihood of my toddlers being vomiting.
+I’ve been known to drive significantly out of my way in order to travel by motorway because it makes a huge difference to their likelihood of my toddlers vomiting.
 While I imagine everyone tries to avoid traffic when they can, this becomes even more important when you are dealing with car sick children.
 Stoppping and starting is definitely a trigger.

 Some people have had success with putting car seats in the middle of the car.
 It’s something that wasn’t practical for us but I’ve heard quite a lot of people say it works so it’s certainly worth a try.
 It’s something to do with being able to look out of the front window that helps.

 Another big trigger for my toddlers was heat.
 Make sure they don’t have their coat on in the car (safer anyway if they are in a car seat).
 They can always have it on like a blanket if they are cold.
 Gloves, scarfs and particularly hats should be taken off.
 For Boy Child, heat is such a big trigger he’s been known to be sick just from overheating when he isn’t even in a car (the Christmas assembly where the children were required to wear woolly hats and scarves while crowded in the hall didn’t end well).
-Open windows or use air conditioning to manage the temperature.
-Consider a hand held fan for car sick children in the summer.

-Other Ideas for a Car Sick Toddler
+Other Ways to Avoid a Toddler Getting Car Sick

 It’s also important to make sure you have everything you need with you in case of an incident.
 The photo below is what happened on (one of) the occasions we forgot to take spare clothes for Boy Child.

-Planning to deal with a Car Sick Toddler
+Planning to Deal with a Car Sick Toddler

 Sometimes all you can do with car sick children is be prepared.
 We have what we lovingly refer to as the sick bag.
 Not a bag that they are sick in, but a bag with everything they need when they’re sick.
 Here’s what we include: